Healing Journey: June 2010

 First day with Kiki alone at home was interesting.
 From the airport and all through Sunday, Joaquin acted with me as if I was a stranger.
 So rather than take it personally and dwell on the pain, I did a little dialogue with myself, digested and discarded all the negative feelings, chose to stay with the beliefs that helped me, and decided to take advantage of the opportunity to build back our relationship as if I was in fact a stranger.
 This is what volunteers of our program will have to do with him, so my experience today should be helpful.
 (I took videos of it which I plan to use when training).

 24. Son-Rise on Myself

 Daily goals are pretty powerful.
-Today I went in with a specific intention, and I asked an old buddy (my guardian angel) to come with me and celebrate all my attempts.
-Like, Do Son-Rise for me while I do it for Joaquin.
+Today I went in with a specific intention, and I asked an old buddy of mine (my guardian angel) to come with me and celebrate all my attempts.
+Like, do Son-Rise for me while I do it for Joaquin.
 Ahhhh… What a good day.

 25. Good Mom; Bad Mom

 Throwing to the trash one more hidden belief getting on my way to happiness.
 This one relates to people from whom I was unconsciously expecting to get my “good mommy” seal of approval.
 Turns out, JOAQUIN will be the only one in real capacity to evaluate whether I deserve golden stars.
 Ahhhh!
 Emotional freedom feels so good!
 Now off to a great day…